Why You Need Backerkit in Your Kickstarter | Game Design Lesson #20

 One of the features I liked the most about their platform is that they offer Pre-Orders.
 Actually, I just love this service.
 It allowed me to promote the game, give a link to the pre-order page, and people can buy the book and all the other bits and pieces!

-Related: Game Design Lesson #13: Store Credit?
+Related: Game Design Lesson #9: Make This List

 I used this for about a year while I was preparing the game for delivery, and I had a lot of orders.